mozilla-lockbox/mozilla-lockbox.github.io/architecture/data-storage.md

 ### Item Key Generation

-Each item key is generated using a cryptographically strong source of entropy, such as from `window.crypto.getRandomValues() or crypto.subtle.generateKey()`.
+Each item key is generated using a cryptographically strong source of entropy, such as from `crypto.subtle.generateKey()`.

 ### Guest Mode